Distribution Matching Variational AutoEncoder: Introduction

-Our findings are decisive.
-We discover that different distribution forms have significantly different impacts on the difficulty of modeling and the quality of reconstruction.
-Our key finding is that SSL-derived features provide an excellent prior distribution—they are semantically structured enough to be trivial to model, yet sufficiently rich in information to permit high-fidelity reconstruction, demonstrating their superiority as a target distribution.
+Our investigation yields a decisive finding: the choice of latent distribution is the primary driver of convergence speed and modeling quality.
+We discover that SSL-derived distributions (specifically DINO) are optimal for diffusion modeling.
+SSL distributions possess a semantic clustering that is inherently easier for diffusion models to learn, while retaining sufficient richness for high-fidelity reconstruction.

-In summary, our contributions are: \begin{enumerate} \item We propose Distribution Matching VAE (DMVAE), a generalization of the VAE framework that can match the latent aggregate posterior to any pre-defined reference distribution. \item We conduct the first large-scale, systematic study of various latent priors, systematically evaluating the pros and cons of different latent priors (e.g., SSL feature distributions) as modeling targets. \item Using DMVAE as a tokenizer with an SSL prior, our model achieves a state-of-the-art gFID of 3.22 on ImageNet 256x256 with only 64 training epochs and a gFID of 1.82 with 400 training epochs, demonstrating the profound impact of optimizing the latent prior. \end{enumerate}
+This finding translates into significant efficiency gains.
+By aligning the latent space with the optimal SSL prior, our model drastically reduces the training budget required for high-quality generation.
+In summary, our contributions are: \begin{enumerate}[leftmargin=*,nosep] \item We propose Distribution Matching VAE (DMVAE), a framework that aligns the latent aggregate posterior to any pre-defined reference distribution via distribution matching, enabling explicit control over latent structure. \item We conduct the first systematic study of latent priors, evaluating how different distribution forms (e.g., Gaussian vs. SSL features) impact the learnability of the subsequent diffusion model. \item We demonstrate that selecting the correct prior (SSL features) leads to state-of-the-art convergence efficiency.
+DMVAE achieves a gFID of 3.22 on ImageNet 256x256 with only 64 training epochs, and 1.82 with 400 epochs. \end{enumerate}